ngali8032/Password-Controlled-Time-Restricted-Machine-Operation-System/README.md

 Valid values are saved automatically.

 3. Password Change (PWD CHG)
-1. Enter current password.
+a.
+Enter current password.
-2. Enter new password.
+b.
+Enter new password.
-3. Re-enter new password to confirm.
+c.
+Re-enter new password to confirm.
-4. If both match → password updated.
+d.
+If both match → password updated.
-5. If mismatch → error displayed → retry.
+e.
+If mismatch → error displayed → retry.

 4. Exit (EXIT)
 Selecting EXIT returns control to the main logic.